 * Finally, the New Yorker’s fiction podcasts are tremendous.

 We’re sorry but no refunds are available.
 Transfers to future workshops or courses may be possible with more than 48 hours notice.
 This allows us to offer a place to someone else on the waiting list or promote the slot to our community.
-We’re a small organisation & while we’ll try to accommodate any changes in your circumstances, we do need this notice to ensure we can cover costs including venue hire & paying guest tutors.
+We’re a very small organisation and while we’ll try to accommodate any changes in your circumstances, we do need this notice to ensure we can cover costs including venue hire, refreshments and paying guest tutors.
+This also helps keep our programme sustainable.
 Please contact Gemma at firstname.lastname@example.org to discuss changing your booking.

 We use Stripe for our online payment system, which is a fast, safe and reliable service.
 You won’t need to set up an account or leave the Write & Shine website to pay.
 We won’t have access to your card details, and can’t obtain the details of your bank account.
 All payments are made over a secure connection.